- Movie Reviews

-Not recommended under 10; parental guidance recommended 10 to 13 due to some scary scenes, violence , disturbing themes and possible lack of interest.
+Not suitable under 10; parental guidance to 12 (scary scenes, violence, disturbing themes and possible lack of interest)

 This topic contains: